iamsadeem/sda-2-online-javascript-typescript-banking-app-public/README.md

-# TypeScript Assignment

-- Check the scripts in `package.json` to run the suitable command for each challenge

-## Create a simple banking application

-Implement the following classes, interface, and codes (you can decide which file to put each type, but do not write all the types in `index.ts` or `bank.ts`).
-All the properties must be kept private, while you can make the methods as public

-1. Class Bank

-    - It has two properties: `name` (string), `branches` (array of type Branch[])

-    - A constructor that takes an argumment name (string).
-It initialises name and instantiates branches as empty array.

-    - And six methods:

-    - `addBranch()`, has one parameter of type `Branch` and returns a boolean.
-This function will add branch into array `branches`.
-It returns true if the branch was added successfully or false otherwise.
-Each branch is supposed to be added once only.

-    - `addCustomer()`, has 2 parameters: branch and customer and returns a boolean.
-It returns true if the customer is added successfully to the branch of the bank or false otherwise.
-Each customer can be added only once to a branch.

-    - `addCustomerTransaction()`, has three parameters: branch, customer id, amount of transaction and returns a boolean.
-It returns true if the customers transaction is added successfully or false otherwise.

-    - `findBranchByName()`, has one parameter of type string (branch's name) and returns list of matched branches or null otherwise.

-    - `checkBranch()`, has one parameter of type Branch and returns true if branch belongs to bank or false otherwise.

-    - `listCustomers()`, has two parameters, branch and boolean and returns a boolean.
-Return true if the branch exists or false otherwise.
-This method prints out a list of customers with transaction details if second parameter is true.

-2. Class Branch

-    - It has two properties, a string called `name` and an array called `customers`.
-Array `customers` should hold objects of type Customer.

-    - A constructor that takes a string (name of the branch).
-It initialises name and instantiates customers as an emty array.

-    - And 5 methods, they are (their functions are in their names):

-        - `getName()`, getter for name.

-        - `getCustomers()`, getter for customers.

-        - `addCustomer()`, has a parameter of type Customer and returns a boolean.
-Returns true if the customer was added successfully or false otherwise (each customer should be added once only).

-        - `addCustomerTransaction()`, has a parameter of type string (id of customer), a number (for transaction) and returns a boolean.
-Returns true if the customers transaction is added successfully or false otherwise.

-        - `findCustomer()`, has one parameter of type string (`id` of customer) and returns a customer.
-Return the customer if they exist, null otherwise.

-3. Class Customer

-    - It has 3 properties, string `name`, string `id`, and an array that holds objects of type Transaction called `transactions`.

-    - A constructor that takes only a parameter of type string (name of customer).
-It initialises name and instantiates transactions as empty array. `id` should be initialized to be an unique string.

-    - And 5 methods:

-        - `getName()`, getter for name.

-        - `getId()`, getter for id.

-        - `getTransactions()`, getter for transactions.

-        - `getBalance()`, return the current balance from the transactions.

-        - `addTransaction()`, has one parameter of type number and return true if transaction is added sucessfully.
-You need to make sure that balance cannot be negative.
-This function should add the successful transaction into transactions array.

-4. Interface Transaction

-    - It has 2 properties, a number `amount`, and a Date called `date`. `date` refers to the time that transaction has been created.

-Run the following codes in `index.ts`and share your results and findings in the Slack channel
+# JavaScript Banking Application - OOP Practice

+This project aims to build JavaScript classes for a banking application to practice Object-Oriented Programming (OOP) concepts.

+## Level 1: Basic Requirements

+### Implement the following classes:

+#### Bank Class:

+Properties:
+- name (string)
+- branches (Branch[])

+Constructor:
+- Parameters: name (string)

+Methods:
+- addBranch(branch: Branch): boolean
+  Description: Adds the branch to the branches array.
+Each branch should only be added once.

+- addCustomer(branch: Branch, customer: Customer): boolean
+  Description: Adds the customer to the branch of the bank.
+Each customer can only be added once to a branch.

+- addCustomerTransaction(branch: Branch, customerId: string, amount: number): boolean
+  Description: Adds a transaction of the amount for the customer with the specified customerId in the given branch.

+- findBranchByName(branchName: string): Branch[] | null
+  Description: Returns a list of matched branches with the specified branchName or null if no matches were found.

+- checkBranch(branch: Branch): boolean
+  Description: Returns true if the branch belongs to the bank or false otherwise.

+- listCustomers(branch: Branch, includeTransactions: boolean): void
+  Description: Prints out a list of customers with their transaction details if includeTransactions is true.

+#### Branch Class:

+Properties:
+- name (string)
+- customers (array of Customer[])

+Constructor:
+- Parameters: name (string)

+Methods:
+- getName(): string
+- getCustomers(): Customer[]
+- addCustomer(customer: Customer): boolean
+  Description: Adds the customer to the customers array.
+Each customer should only be added once.

+- addCustomerTransaction(customerId: string, amount: number): boolean
+  Description: Adds a transaction of the amount for the customer with the specified customerId.

+#### Customer Class:

+Properties:
+- name (string)
+- id (string)
+- transactions (array of Transaction[])

+Constructor:
+- Parameters: name, id

+Methods:
+- getName(): string
+- getId(): string
+- getTransactions(): Transaction[]
+- getBalance(): number
+  Note: The balance cannot be negative.

+- addTransaction(amount: number): boolean
+  Description: Adds a successful transaction of the amount to the transactions array.

+#### Transaction Class:

+Properties:
+- amount (number)
+- date (Date)

+Constructor:
+- Parameters: amount, date

+## Level 2: Additional Requirements

+In addition to the basic requirements, enhance the application with the following features:

+- Add validation checks to ensure that the data meets certain criteria before performing create or update operations.
+For example, validate required fields and data format.

+## Running the JavaScript Code

+Please run the following JavaScript code in bank.js and share your results and findings in the Slack channel

 ```
 const arizonaBank = new Bank("Arizona")
 const westBranch = new Branch("West Branch")
 const sunBranch = new Branch("Sun Branch")
-const customer1 = new Customer("John")
+const customer1 = new Customer("John", 1)
-const customer2 = new Customer("Anna")
+const customer2 = new Customer("Anna", 2)
-const customer3 = new Customer("John")
+const customer3 = new Customer("John", 3)

 arizonaBank.addBranch(westBranch)
 arizonaBank.addBranch(sunBranch)